 Shahana has been deeply involved with policy and regulatory issues both in India and in the United States.
-Shahana has worked with a U.S. Representative on expansive legislative and policy matters including health car e-reform and financial reform.
-She has also extensively worked on capital markets and corporate finance transactions along with foreign investment and financial advisory here in India.
+She has worked with a Representative at the U.S. Congress, Washington D.C., engaging in expansive legislative and policy matters ranging from healthcare and financial reforms.
+Before working with the U.S. Congress, she worked extensively on capital markets and corporate finance transactions and advised clients on foreign investment and financial regulatory issues here in India.

 A detailed experience statement can be shared on a confidential basis.

 The Bar Council of India does not permit solicitation of work and advertising by legal practitioners and advocates.
 By accessing the Shardul Amarchand Mangaldas & Co. website (our website), the user acknowledges that: